AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

    ![](assets/offer_inbound_fallback_example_007.png)

-### Specifying the advanced settings of the identified offer spaces {#specifying-the-advanced-settings-of-the-identified-offer-spaces}
+### Specify the advanced settings of the identified offer spaces {#specifying-the-advanced-settings-of-the-identified-offer-spaces}

 In this example, contact identification takes place thanks to the email address in the Adobe Campaign database.
 To add the recipient email to the space, apply the following process: